monkjunior/goweb.learn/README.md

     - [Just For Func](https://youtu.be/LSzR0VEraWw)

     - Request type in HTTP package have a method Context, every request have a context attach to it

+- alert can be only stick in one web request, try flash message instead if you want to display notice between redirects